Skip to article frontmatterSkip to article content

 logo_text: "(Murilo's) OXBR"

-Everything in myst.yml is standard, aside from the following block.
+Everything in myst.yml is standard.

 build_html.sh